-/ Jordi Raga Frances ‘Between Order and Chaos: The Pendular State’
+/ Jordi Raga ‘Between Order and Chaos Trilogy’

 For Jordi a stone block equals a limit a finite possibility and a form that orders his ideas.
 Through a practice that places importance on technical accuracy, right angles and straight planes, his experimental sculptures attempt to strike the right balance between tension, order and structure versus chaos, surprise and irrationality.
 This new body of work will be shown against the dramatic backdrop of the thirteenth century barn at Messums Wiltshire: a raw space whose unique dimensions and construction techniques will provide an inspiring architecture within which to showcase materiality.